Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/06-translate-text.md

    ![](images/b-13.png)

 ## Task 3: Prepare to use Azure AI Translator

+In this task you'll prepares your development environment to interact with the Azure AI Translator service by configuring necessary credentials and testing a basic application.

 In this exercise, you'll complete a partially implemented client application that uses the Azure AI Translator REST API to translate hotel reviews.